When Weapons Form What Faith, Life, and Business All Have in Common

 Father,

-When the weapons form, remind me that they will not win.
+When the weapons form, remind me that they won't win.

 When voices rise against me, teach me to stand in truth, not fear.